 Online marketing opens up new market fronts that you may otherwise not have reached.
 Moreover, digital marketing also gives the highest return on investment (ROI).

 - The need to capitalize on social media: 78 percent of the U.S population has at least one social profile.
 Businesses will be looking to reach social media users with different offers.

-- 43 percent of SMBs have their eyes fixed on improving customer experience and retaining existing customers to grow revenue.
+- More than 80 percent of SMBs have their eyes fixed on improving customer experience and retaining existing customers to grow revenue.
 Digital marketing offers the avenues needed to connect with customers.

 - 72 percent of consumers that did a local search visited a store within 5 miles.
 In fact, 50 percent visit a store within a day of a local online search.
 Investing in local digital marketing services increases the likelihood of getting more customers.

 - 52 percent of mobile users look for a business’s physical information on its website, and 47 percent would like to see the driving directions.
 Businesses seeking to gain more customers will be investing in mobile in the last quarter of this year to ensure that mobile customer can find them.

 - 1 in 5 small businesses have not invested in digital marketing (50% do not even own a website).
 Owners will be looking compete on equal footing.

 - To take advantage of sales seasons such as Black Friday.
 According to Custora, in 2015, Black Friday 25.1 percent of all transactions were driven by email marketing, 21.1 percent through organic search, and 16.3 percent on paid search.
 This is why now is as good of time as any to invest.

 The biggest drivers for investing in digital marketing will be the need for online visibility, the need to get new customers, and to create lasting relationships with the existing customers.
 Season sales seasons such as the black Friday will be bringing more small business online as they look to capitalizing on the sales buzz.
 Thus, many small businesses will get more involved with social media and social media ads.